 You're not adding protein

 Oatmeal itself contains protein, but only about 5 grams.
 Compared to its nearly 30 grams of carbs, you should make sure you're getting in extra protein, especially in the morning to help maximize satiety and stabilize blood sugar.
-Pair your protein with a couple slices of lean bacon, mix in some egg whites while it's hot (seriously!
-It's delicious!), or stir in a spoonful of nut butter.
+Stir in a spoonful of nut butter, add a scoop of protein powder, mix in some egg whites while it's hot (seriously!
+It's delicious!), make overnight oats with Greek yogurt or cottage cheese, or pair your oatmeal with a couple of slices of lean bacon.
 You'll squash those mid-morning snack cravings and stay full until lunch.

 Most of us grew up drinking milk, but that doesn't mean this dairy product still deserves a place in your diet.
 While some of us can still digest the animal product, a majority of adults have some variation of lactose intolerance, which can cause digestive issues, bloating, and inflammation when you continue to eat dairy products.
 That's not the only reason you may want to pass on the milk for this morning meal.
 A cup of whole fat milk is 150 calories and contains 16 grams of sugar.
 Cut calories and decrease your risk of bloat by opting for a milk substitute.
 Your average almond milk is just 35 calories per serving with 0 grams of sugar.
 For more smart breakfast swaps, don't miss 14 Breakfast Swaps to Make for Weight Loss!

 More content from Healthy Eating